waterbycounty

 What's happening with rivers in Lincoln County right now?

-Lincoln County's primary USGS streamgage on the SALINE R is currently reading 14.3 cubic feet per second — 9% of the long-term mean of 155.86 cfs.
+Lincoln County's primary USGS streamgage on the SALINE R has a pipeline snapshot of 14.3 cubic feet per second — 9% of the long-term mean of 155.86 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Lincoln County water compare to the Kansas average?